 Example Answer: My last manager told me that I needed to improve on my overall time management.
 I have the tendency to hyper focus on a task.
 Since then, I've worked on figuring out how I can multitask better.

 Employees are often bombarded with multiple tasks at once.
 By asking this question, the employer can see how the candidate will rank each task.

 Does the candidate handle each task in the order they come in or do they rank the tasks based on importance?

 This tests out the candidate’s ability to handle conflict in the workplace.
-Would they approach the co-worker in a professional manner and discuss it?
+Would they professionally approach the co-worker and discuss it?
 Would they go directly to the manager?

 The ideal candidate would professionally and genuinely bring it up with a co-worker.
 Perhaps the co-worker doesn’t fully understand the task.
 The ideal candidate shows how they professionally mitigate problems.
 The last resort is to bring it up with the manager.

 Express how you would deal with the issue head-on.
 Remember to express that you would maintain a level of respect and level-headedness.

 Example Answer: The important thing is to be communicative.
 No one wants a passive-aggressive workspace.
 I would talk to the person privately and let them know what I thought and ask their opinion.
 If the problem continued, then I would have to bring it up to the manager.

 23. What Would You Do if There Is Office Gossip?
 Even if It Was a Fact and You Agreed With It?